Build an experience.

 So, how do you increase foot traffic to attract those customers?
 It’s all about creating an effective marketing strategy.
 Here are a few tips…

 Discounts are one of the most popular incentives to increase foot traffic to merchant locations.
 According to the 2013 RetailMeNot Shoppers Trend Report, 92 percent of American consumers are discount shoppers.

-Once your merchants have decided what incentives they will offer, they can use an integrated POS software to create a series of promotions for specific services based on their defined parameters.
-For example, merchants may want to select times when they usually see a decline in sales, like off-peak hours, and utilize an automated marketing tool to introduce a discount incentive for popular services during these times.
+Once you have decided what incentives they will offer, they can use an integrated POS software to create a series of promotions for specific services based on their defined parameters.
+For example, you may want to select times when they usually see a decline in sales, like off-peak hours, and utilize an automated marketing tool to introduce a discount incentive for popular services during these times.
 This strategy has the potential to boost sales and increase revenue where there would normally be a lull in activity.

-Once merchants have compiled necessary information regarding the type of incentive and the period in which the incentive campaign will be implemented, they can input that criteria into the POS system.
+Once you have compiled necessary information regarding the type of incentive and the period in which the incentive campaign will be implemented, they can input that criteria into the POS system.
 The system is able to use that information to conduct targeted email marketing campaigns that will make your merchant’s customers aware of the discounts and allow them to book and pre-pay for the product or service.

-There are many variables merchants can take into consideration and work with to develop a promotion that effectively markets to their clientele.
+There are many variables you can take into consideration and work with to develop a promotion that effectively markets to their clientele.
 Using an automated marketing tool takes the guesswork out of the process.

 When developing a marketing plan to increase traffic flow, it’s important to keep in mind that not all potential customers reside in the immediate area in which your merchant is located.
 That’s why it is important to get out into the community and get involved.
 Community engagement and outreach increases the likelihood of reaching potential clients in new sectors of your merchant’s service area.